|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon fine sea salt

-- 1/4 teaspoon freshly ground white or black pepper
+- 1/4 teaspoon freshly ground white pepper (or ground black pepper)

-- With the food processor whirling, pour in the sesame or pistachio oil.
-The green paste
+With the food processor whirling, pour in the sesame or pistachio oil.